Angus Clark

 University of Southampton, UK

-For my degree, I studied an integrated Masters in Mechanical Engineering specialising in Mechatronics giving myself a strong background for robotics.
-I partook in a number of projects, including designing a one of a kind 3D printer, a volumetric scanning process, and an Autonomous Turtle-like AUV.
+A 4 year course, I studied an integrated Masters in Mechanical Engineering specialising in Mechatronics giving myself a strong background for robotics.
+I took part in multiple projects, including designing a one of a kind 3D printer, a volumetric scanning process, and an Autonomous Turtle-like AUV.

 Malleable Robotics

-Malleable robotics is my personal area of robotics, where variable stiffness allows for an adaptable robot, capable of having both soft and rigid advantages at will.
-Specific uses cases include medical robotics and grippers, where soft robots can navigate to desired locations, and through variable stiffness can adapt and while rigid perform the required task.
-Taking this technology to industrial robotics, variable stiffness can be applied to allow robots to adapt in topology, increasing and/or changing the overall workspace of the robot, without increasing the complexity of the control architecture with increased degrees of freedom.
-Further, the reduction in joints allows for cheaper, simple, and lighter robotics, which is a specific advantage for robotics destined for the space industry.
+Malleable robotics is my major contribution to the robotics field, where variable stiffness enables an adaptive robot, with the advantages of both soft and rigid manipulators.
+Specific uses cases include medical robotics and grippers, where soft robots can navigate to desired locations, and through variable stiffness can adapt to perform the required task.
+For industrial robots, variable stiffness can be applied to allow robots to adapt in topology, changing the overall workspace of the robot, without increasing the complexity of the control architecture with increased degrees of freedom.
+Further, the reduction in joints allows for cheaper, simple, and lighter robots, which is a specific advantage for robots destined for the space industry.

 Robotic Grippers